practicalli/clojure/docs/alternative-tools/data-inspector/reveal.md

 === "REPL Terminal UI"

-    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md) contains the `:inspect/reveal` alias to run Reveal REPL in a terminal with the Reveal UI along-side.
+    [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) contains the `:inspect/reveal` alias to run Reveal REPL in a terminal with the Reveal UI along-side.

     Open a terminal and run the command: